 This is the norm for most small and mid-size businesses running on stacked no-code tools.
 The question is not whether it breaks.
 It is whether anyone notices before the damage compounds.

-The deeper problem is not reliability.
-It is opacity.
+The deeper problem is not reliability; it is opacity.
 Every vendor in that chain is a black box.
 You cannot see inside it.
 You cannot see how it connects to the next one.
 You stack black boxes on top of each other and call it infrastructure, but you have no control over what any of them do internally.
 One vendor changes an API, reprices a tier, deprecates a feature.
 The integration breaks.
 The business does not find out until a client complains.

 The SAASpocalypse is not about software dying.
 It is about the shift from tools to results.
 The businesses that survived on navigating complexity get disrupted when machines find nothing complex.
 The businesses that survive the disruption are the ones that own their architecture: the pipelines, the data, the logic, the governance.